National Private Pilot License

 Upon completion of the NPPL (A) course a Practical Skills Test will be undertaken by the student pilot with an examiner.

-The theoretical knowledge element of the NPPL (A) course consists of nine subjects which can be studied through self-learning or classroom based (Ground School).
+The theoretical knowledge element of the NPPL (A) course consists of six subjects which can be studied through self-learning or classroom based (Ground School).

 The subjects are: